average temperatures have risen by 2°C

 Orbital solar power is commercially feasible

-After many years of development, energy generated from space-based solar power is now being added to the grid.
+After decades of development, energy generated from space-based solar power is now being added to the grid.
 This concept has been around since the 1970s – but advances in nanotechnology and transmission efficiency have only recently made it both commercially and technically feasible.**

 The system involves placing several large satellites into geosynchronous Earth orbit.
 Initially, this is financed and carried out jointly by government agencies and private corporations.
 Very large, nanotech-based surfaces on each satellite's solar array (typically 1 to 3 kilometres in size) capture the energy of sunlight, which is then beamed down to Earth via microwaves or lasers.
 Large collecting dishes on the ground receive the energy and convert it to useable electricity.
 There are several benefits to this approach: